Click Here To Schedule A Consultation

 What are the symptoms of hyperhidrosis?

-The primary symptom of hyperhidrosis is excessive sweating that is unrelated to exercise, feelings of stress, or heat.
-Individuals who suffer from hyperhidrosis may experience excessive sweating without any exertion and may develop symptoms such as body odor, skin irritation (itching or inflammation), and frequent skin infection.
-Patients with primary hyperhidrosis will most commonly be affected in certain areas of the body, including the hands, feet, face, and underarms.
-Patients with secondary hyperhidrosis typically experience generalized excessive sweating that is not specific to any given area of the body.
-A dermatologist, such as Dr. Michele Green in NYC, can diagnose your hyperhidrosis and recommend treatments to help manage symptoms to improve your quality of life.
+Sweating is a natural mechanism that helps the body stay cool.
+That involves the nervous system activating sweat glands in response to heat, stress, or exercise.
+The main symptom of hyperhidrosis, and what separates it from normal sweating, is excessive sweating that is unrelated to exercise stress or exposure to heat.
+Individuals who have hyperhidrosis may experience excessive sweating without any exertion and may develop symptoms such as body odor, skin irritation (itching or inflammation), and frequent skin infections.
+Patients with primary hyperhidrosis will most commonly be affected in certain body areas, including the hands, feet, face, and underarms.
+Patients with secondary hyperhidrosis typically experience generalized excessive sweating that is not specific to any specific area of the body but rather affects the entire body.
+Unfortunately, due to the nature of this medical condition, many patients also experience that their hyperhidrosis disrupts their normal daily activities, causes low self-esteem and self-consciousness, or has another negative impact on their overall quality of life.
+An experienced board-certified dermatologist, such as Dr. Michele Green in NYC, can diagnose your hyperhidrosis and recommend a customized combination of treatment options to help manage symptoms and improve your quality of life.

 What causes hyperhidrosis?